-You may have already talked about children, values, and aspirations but one topic that doesn’t always immediately come to mind is finances.
-When money is a source of conflict for many couples, you want to be sure to address the matter early on.
-Start with these 6 fundamental topics; be honest and be willing to compromise.
-Communication is key.
+You may have already talked about children, values, and aspirations, but one topic that doesn’t always immediately come to mind is finances.
+Money is often a source of conflict for couples and you want to be sure to address the matter early on.

 With shared expenses comes shared responsibility.
-It is important to create a plan for how you will manage your money.
+It’s important to create a plan for how you’ll both manage your money.
 Will you open a joint account in which you deposit both your paychecks?
-Will you instead open a joint account for household expenses while having separate individual accounts?
-There is no right way; go with the option that works for you.
+Will you instead open a joint account for household expenses, while having separate individual accounts?
+There is no one or ‘right’ way – go with the option that works best for both of you.

-You and your partner may choose to take on different responsibilities at home; it is certainly acceptable to have one person do the grocery shopping and another do the yard work.
+You and your partner might take on different responsibilities at home; for example, one person regularly does the grocery shopping and another does the yard work.
 Managing your finances, however, should be a joint effort.
-Be sure to discuss what each can afford to spend on what and what you will do to ensure your bills are paid on time.
+Be sure to discuss what each can afford to spend on what and what you’ll do to ensure your bills are paid on time.

 Up to this point, you’ve had the luxury to spend as you please.
-Things change when you’re married, especially if pooling your money together, so it’s best to set some rules.
+If pooling your money together, it’s best to set some rules.
 Will each of you have an allowance for wants?
 Should you consult your partner when spending over a certain dollar amount?
-Be clear to avoid problems down the road.
+Use communication and be clear in your wants and needs to avoid problems down the road.

-You both have likely incurred some debt and that’s fine.
-You just want to be sure to be on the same page.
-If one of you is attempting to pay down your debt while the other is constantly acquiring debt, it almost seems counterproductive.
-Chat about when it would be acceptable to borrow and generate a plan for paying down your debt.
+You both have likely incurred some debt and that’s perfectly fine.
+You just want to be sure you’re on the same page.
+For example, if one of you is attempting to pay down debt while the other is constantly acquiring debt, your efforts are counterproductive.
+Chat about when it would be acceptable to borrow and generate a plan for paying down the debt you already have.